m40-dev/transport-management-tool/Documentation/Readme.md

 * Object based filters, find package by display, description or any predefined attribute
 * Drag and drop integration with execution planner (one direction only)

-## Object configuration editor

-* Universal object data editor tied to the object configuration model
-* Allows to show only editable fields
-* Support for most basic data inputs
-* Defines which attributes are exported to the target JSON file

 ## Transport package execution planner

 * Powershell session integration